SS TARPON UNDERWATER

 OVERVIEW

-This historic shipwreck, resting 95 feet below the Gulf of Mexico’s surface, offers divers a chance to explore a late 19th-century steamship that sank in 1937.
+The historic shipwreck 95 feet below the Gulf’s surface lets divers explore a late 19th-century steamship that sank in 1937.

-Designated as a preserve in 1997, the SS Tarpon is both a historical treasure and a vibrant artificial reef teeming with marine life, making it a must-visit for divers and history enthusiasts alike.
+The SS Tarpon was designated as a preserve in 1997.
+It's both a historical treasure and a vibrant artificial reef teeming with marine life.

 HISTORICAL SIGNIFICANCE

-Built in 1887 in Wilmington, Delaware, as the Naugatuck, the SS Tarpon was a 130-foot twin-screwed steamship designed for freight and passenger service.
+The SS Tarpon was built in 1887 in Wilmington, Delaware, as the Naugatuck, a 130-foot twin-propeller steamship designed for freight and passenger service.

-Renamed Tarpon in 1891 after a 30-foot hull extension, it became a vital lifeline along Florida’s Gulf Coast, connecting ports like Mobile, Pensacola, and Panama City under Captain Willis Barrow.
+In 1891, after a 30-foot hull extension, it was renamed the Tarpon.
+It became a vital lifeline along Florida’s Gulf Coast, connecting ports like Mobile, Pensacola, and Panama City under Captain Willis Barrow.

 S S TarponSS Tarpon in Better Days